lauralwd/azolla_phd_thesis/source/16_chapter_6_it-takes-two.md

 \singlespacing
 \setlength{\parindent}{0.0in}
-# It takes two: Far-Red light induces the  _Azolla filiculoides_ symbiosis sexual reproduction; triggering symbiont _Nostoc azollae_ transporters and _A. filiculoides_ GAMYB and MIKCc transcription factors.
+# It takes two: Far-Red light induces the  _Azolla filiculoides_ symbiosis sexual reproduction; triggering symbiont _Nostoc azollae_ transporters and _A. filiculoides_ GAMYB and MIKC^C^ transcription factors.
 \label{it_takes_two}

 \footnotesize